-For the fiscal year ended June 30, 2003 and the quarter ended September 30, 2003, we have included \$1,075,000 and \$226,000, respectively, as an expense for services provided by Novogen in the consolidated statements of operations.
+For the fiscal year ended June 30, 2003, we have included \$1,075,000 as an expense for services provided by Novogen in the consolidated statements of operations.

 Intellectual Property and Confidentiality

 All intellectual property rights created by Novogen in the performance of the services for or at the request of us are licensed to us.
 Each party also has obligations to the other party to honor the other's confidential information.